Connect your Chromebook to a monitor

-Depending on your Chromebook model, you can connect an external monitor using an available HDMI, DisplayPort, DVI, or VGA port.
+You can connect your Chromebook to a monitor or TV with an available HDMI, DisplayPort, DVI, or VGA port.
 The instructions included with your Chromebook will tell you what type of adapter you need.

-- Mirror your display to show the same image on your Chromebook and external monitor.
+- Mirror your display to show the same image on your Chromebook and separate monitor

 Adjust, rotate, and align your screen